 2018 was the year that I put more effort into my blog, I started by investing in the 5 day profit plan* by Alison from Wonderlass.
 This course fast tracked my growth by helping me strategically plan out my year, I wish I had invested in an online course at the beginning of my blogging journey and saved myself time and confusion.

-At the beginning of December 2018 I invested in 1-1 mindset coaching with Sam Laura Brown.
+At the beginning of December 2018 I invested in 1-1 mindset coaching.
 I had been a huge fan of Sam since I started blogging and I listened to every one of her podcast episodes on “The Perfectionism Project”.

 Since Sam announced that she will be taking on clients for 1-1 coaching, I had been playing with the idea in my head.
 I was super keen to have Sam as my coach but with the cost being over £1,000, I just couldn’t justify that amount of money.